 Remove the mixture from the fridge and form into roughly 1 inch balls.
 This recipe should make about 12.
 It can be doubled and frozen if desired.
 Store any Nut Free Oatmeal Balls that aren’t eaten right away in the fridge.

 Here are some other things that you could add-in for a replacement of the coconut or crispy cereal:

 - Mini chocolate chips

 - Pumpkin seeds

-Please note that we have not tried this with another kind of “nut” butter since we have nut allergies.
-Your results may vary.
+Please note that we make these oatmeal balls with no peanut butter since we have nut allergies.
+I have not tried this with any other kinds of “nut” butter, your results may vary.

 No Nut Oatmeal Bites

 These simple little bites are fun for your children to make and they will love to eat them too!